What Happened First

-As the second day of Rosh Hashanah came to a close, I could not go to sleep, as I was compelled to write this story, so that I would never forget.
-It will forever be a reminder of grace and the unexplained mystery that weaves throughout our lives, that sometimes I’m lucky enough to catch a glimpse.
+It is bedtime on this second day of Rosh Hashanah – 9/11/2019, but I can’t go to sleep before putting this story to paper.
+What happened today will forever be a reminder of grace, miracles and the unexplained mystery that weaves throughout our lives, that sometimes I’m lucky enough to catch a glimpse.

 As one of the rabbis leading, I had been asked to say a prayer to commemorate 9/11.
 I was one of the clergy leaders with the Jewish Collaborative of Orange County, founded by Rabbi Marcia Tilchin.